Meet the FYZ Team

 Reactivity

-In 2015 I started competing in different sports, including Agility with Copper and Zender.
-With Zender I have also competed in two different bite sports, AKC Obedience, Rally, Lure coursing, NADAC, and Dock diving.
-Zen and I have received multiple High in Trial awards in several venues, and I love to encourage new people to get out there and do a sport with their dog!
+In 2015, I began competing in dog sports, including agility with Copper and Zender.
+With Zender, I have also competed in several different venues including IGP and WDA bite sports, AKC Obedience, Rally, lure coursing, NADAC, and dock diving.
+Through these competitions we have earned multiple High in Trial awards across different venues.
+I truly enjoy encouraging others to get involved in sports with their dogs, it’s an incredible way to build a deeper relationship and have fun together.

 Megan Osborn